Nordlien/PhotoTags-Synchronizer/docs/index.md

 ## Keyword tagging

+See and edit multiple meta information in multiple media files at once.

+See what meta information has been saved about your media file in other applications.
+See what's been saved in the media file or what's only saved in the database or in the cloud.

+See also User Guide for [Keywords](userguide/keywords)

 ![Keyword tagging](screenshots/screenshot_keyword_tags.png)

 ## Region name and people tagging

+See and edit multiple regions like faces and people in multiple media files at once.

+See what regions have been saved about your media file using other applications.
+See what's been saved in the media file or what's only saved in the database or in the cloud.

+See also User Guide for [People](userguide/people)

 ![Region name and people tagging](screenshots/screenshot_people.png)

 ## Date and time

+A set of useful tools that will help you finding and setting correct date and time for your media file.

+See also User Guide for [Date](userguide/date)

 ![Date and time tool](screenshots/screenshot_date_and_time.png)

-## GEO tagging with Map
+## GEO tagging with Map, GPS tracker, Google Location History

+A set of useful tools that will help you finding and setting correct GEOtagging for your media file.

+You can see media files location on a map, and set new location for your media file on the map.

+You can find your media files location based on KML or json files with a GPS locations history / GPS tracking file.

+See also User Guide for [Map](userguide/map)

 ![GEO tagging with Map](screenshots/screenshot_map.png)

 ## Powerful Exiftool GUI
-- Show all meta infomration the ExifTool provides.
+- Show all meta information the ExifTool provides.
-- Comapre meta infomration between files
+- Compare meta infomration between files
 - Compare meta information before and after changes in the media file(s)

+See also User Guide for [Exiftool GUI](userguide/exiftool)

 ![Exiftool GUI](screenshots/screenshot_exiftool.png)

 ## Give Warning when Tags mismatch

-Show what fiels are mismatch between diffrent standards, when they should contain the same information.
+Show what fields are mismatched between different standards, when they should contain the same information.

+See also User Guide for [Warnings](userguide/warnings)

 ![Give Warning when Tags mismatch](screenshots/screenshot_exiftoolwarnings.png)

 ## Windows Properties

-- Show and edit using Windows Properties
+Show and edit using Windows Properties

+See also User Guide for [Properties](userguide/properties)

 ![Windows Properties](screenshots/screenshot_windowsproperties.png)

 ## Powerful Rename Tool

-- Rename files with information from the media file
+Rename files with information from the media file

+See also User Guide for [Rename tool](userguide/renametool)

 ![Powerful Rename Tool](screenshots/screenshot_renametool.png)